-- Because iCare Family Care Partnership participates in a value-based insurance design program you will be eligible for the following WHP services, including advance care planning (ACP) services: - o You are eligible for the following WHP services, including advance care planning (ACP) services: - Documenting what's important to you is essential to getting the care you want when you are too ill to speak for yourself. - As an iCare Family Care Partnership member, you have access to an online advance care planning resource called 5 Wishes.
-This resource helps you to create an advance directive where you can combine the elements of a: - Living will - Medical power of attorney - Do not attempt resuscitation form - Organ donation form - o You can create your own digital care plan on 5 Wishes and even include video and audio files.
-If you already have these documents prepared you can store and share them here.
-5 Wishes is available to you and your designated medical providers 24 hours a day, seven days a week.
-You can add new information at any time as your health status or wishes change.
+- Because iCare Medicare Plan participates in Medicare Advantage (MA) Value-Based Insurance Design, you will be eligible for the following WHP services, including advance care planning (ACP) services: - Documenting what's important to you is essential to getting the care you want when you are too ill to speak for yourself. - As an iCare Medicare Plan member, you have access to an advance care planning resource called Five Wishes.
+This resource helps you to create an advance directive where you can combine the elements of a: - > Living will - > Medical power of attorney - > Do not attempt resuscitation form